Tony Mundine: Boxing

 Mundine challenged Carlos Monzón on 5 October 1974 for the WBA World Middleweight title but lost by a knockout in the 7th round.
 He was undefeated by any Australian boxer during his 16-year career.
 He fought many top boxers including Emile Griffith, Monty Betham, Steve Aczel, Bennie Briscoe and Alex Sua.

-Personal life
+Personal life and death

-He is the father of former world champion boxer Anthony Mundine, and cousin of Warren Mundine.
+Mundine was the father of former world champion boxer Anthony Mundine, and a cousin of Warren Mundine.

-Mundine's older brother Mickey Mundine played in the first Australian Aboriginal rugby league team in 1973.
+His older brother Mickey Mundine played in the first Australian Aboriginal rugby league team in 1973.

-Mundine currently lives in Redfern, Sydney, where he manages a training gym called Redfern Gym adjacent to the Block.
+He lived in Redfern, Sydney, from the 1980s when he founded and managed a training gym called Elouera Tony Mundine Gym.

+Tony Mundine died on 30 August 2026, at the age of 75, after suffering a heart attack.

 Awards and honours

-On 26 January 1986 Mundine was awarded the Medal of the Order of Australia for "service to sport particularly to boxing and to aboriginal youth".
+On 26 January 1986, Mundine was awarded the Medal of the Order of Australia for "service to sport particularly to boxing and to Aboriginal youth".

-He was the winner of The Ella Award for Lifetime Achievement in Aboriginal and Torres Strait Islander Sport at the Deadly Awards in 2004.
+Mundine was the winner of the Ella Award for Lifetime Achievement in Aboriginal and Torres Strait Islander Sport at the Deadly Awards in 2004.

-Mundine was the 2005 inductee in the Australian National Boxing Hall of Fame Moderns category.
+He was the 2005 inductee in the Australian National Boxing Hall of Fame Moderns category.